combatwombat/matter-dropdown/README.md

 ## Usage

 Don't.
-This is just for inspiration and not meant for people to use, yet.
-It doesn't really work with responsive websites or touch controls.
+This is just for fun and not meant for people to use, yet.
+It doesn't really work with changing browser widths or touch controls.
 Try [elopezga/matter-dom-plugin](https://github.com/elopezga/matter-dom-plugin) for a somewhat similar thing with more features and support.

 But: